ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_privilege_escalation.rst

 fall back further.
-That is, Ansible **does not check** that the ``become_user`` does in fact share a group with the ``remote_user``; so long as the command exits successfully, Ansible considers the result successful and does not proceed to check ``allow_world_readable_tmpfiles`` per below.
+That is, Ansible **does not check** that the ``become_user`` does in fact share a group with the ``remote_user``; so long as the command exits successfully, Ansible considers the result successful and does not proceed to check ``world_readable_temp`` per below.

-If ``ansible_common_remote_group`` is **not** set and the chown above it failed, or if ``ansible_common_remote_group`` *is* set but the :command:`chgrp` (or following group-permissions :command:`chmod`) returned a non-successful exit code, Ansible will lastly check the value of ``allow_world_readable_tmpfiles``.
+If ``ansible_common_remote_group`` is **not** set and the chown above it failed, or if ``ansible_common_remote_group`` *is* set but the :command:`chgrp` (or following group-permissions :command:`chmod`) returned a non-successful exit code, Ansible will lastly check `the ``world_readable_temp`` option`_.
 If this is set, Ansible will place the module file in a world-readable temporary directory, with world-readable permissions to allow the ``become_user`` (and incidentally any other user on the system) to read the contents of the file. **If any of the parameters passed to the module are sensitive in nature, and you do not trust the remote machines, then this is a potential security risk.**

 Once the module is done executing, Ansible deletes the temporary file.